mconverti/ibm-watson-video-indexer/README.md

   wsk action create -t 300000 -m 512 videoAnalyzer --sequence /%yourorganization%/visualAnalyzer,/%yourorganization%/speechAnalyzer
   ```

-### Deploy the web interface
+### Deploy the Web application

-This web interface is used to upload the videos, visualize the results and perform full-text search queries to find insights in the content.
+This Web application is used to upload videos, monitor the processing progress, visualize the results and perform full-text search queries to find insights inside the content.

 1. Change to the **web** directory.

-1. Get the dependencies and build the application
+1. Get the dependencies and build the application:

   ```
   npm install && npm run build